ThomasBudd/ovseg/README.md

 At first usage the library will download the pretrained weights.
 This might take a few minutes.

+The predictions will be exported as nifti files in a location printed at the end of the inference.
+Additionally the predictions will be exported in the dicomrt format if the raw data was stored in the dicom format.

 # Run training

 Before the training can be started the raw data has to be preprocessed and stored.
 If you're running the training on a multi-sever system it is advised to place the OV_DATA_BASE in a central storage.
 However, this is not a good place for preprocessed data.
 The preprocessed data should be kept on a fast local disk to ensure that loading times do not become a bottleneck of the training.
 In this case create a second environment varibale called OV_PREPROCESSED that is located on such fast local disk.
-If this varibale is not created, the preprocessed data will be simply sotred at $OV_DATA_BASE/preprocessed.
+If this varibale is not created, the preprocessed data will be simply stored at $OV_DATA_BASE/preprocessed.

 To perform preprocessing call the script 'preprocess_ovaraian_data.py' with the name of all datasets you want to use for training as arguments.
 For example
 > python preprocess_ovarian_data.py DATANAME1 DATANAME2